 Detroit Public Relations is the story of a city that went all the way down and came back.
-The 2009 version of this page called it an American ghost town.
-Sixteen years later, that framing is wrong.
-Detroit declared the largest municipal bankruptcy in U.S. history in 2013 — $18 billion — exited it in 2014, and has spent the decade since rebuilding around the auto majors, a downtown private-capital push, and a tech and venture base that didn't exist when this page first published.
+Detroit declared the largest municipal bankruptcy in U.S. history in 2013 — $18 billion — exited it in 2014, and has spent the years since rebuilding around the auto majors, a downtown private-capital push, and a tech and venture base that did not exist a decade earlier.
 The city did not get fixed.
 It got rebuilt.

 The headline numbers tell the operating story.
 Detroit's population stabilized around 633,000 in the 2020 census — the first census without a major drop since 1950.
 The metro economy runs at roughly $258 billion in GDP.
 The Big Three — General Motors, Ford, and Stellantis — still anchor more than $400 billion in combined revenue and four of the top five Michigan employers.
 Dan Gilbert's Bedrock has invested more than $5 billion into downtown real estate.
 The Ilitch family controls a contiguous sports-and-entertainment district anchored by Little Caesars Arena and Comerica Park.
 And the city's bond rating returned to investment grade in 2018 for the first time since the bankruptcy.